Overview

 - Register, ideally, by the beginning of the second semester of junior year.

 - Successfully complete five courses (minimum of 15 credits) from the Approved Course List.
 Although only five courses are required to complete the minor, we assume students interested in moral psychology will often end up taking more.
 Courses taken for the moral psychology minor by freshmen and sophomores, may not be used toward a student’s major or another minor.
-Juniors and seniors may “double count” two courses from their major toward the moral psychology minor.
+Students may “double count” one course from their major, or another minor, toward the moral psychology minor.

 - It is suggested, but not required, that students attend at least two Moral Psychology events within each academic year.
 (This is separate and apart from individual course requirements.)